Katsute/jCore/README.md

 ## JUnit Integration

-Add jCore to your JUnit test cases in order to see failures as annotations.
+Add JCore to your JUnit test cases in order to see failures as annotations.

 ### ❌ without JCore